macj314/dino-ipso/README.md

 ## Specs

 **MVP**
-* Create a request to dino-ipsum API, and recieve 1 paragraph.
+* Create a successful request to dino-ipsum API.
-* Create a class that handles the storage and sorting of the returned paragraphs.
-* Allow users to make the requests themselves.
+* Present requests in a neat format to the console.
   * Input: {2, 10}
   * Output: {2 ten word paragraphs}

 **Aditional Work**
+* Create a class that handles the storage and sorting of the returned paragraphs.
 * Create an organized, neat UI to present the paragraphs.
 * Allow user to edit and change a specific set of paragraphs.
 * Allow users to add more dino-ipsum to a specific set.